wide-shunks-67/CODSOFT/README.md

 # CODSOFT
-This repository include all my project for CODSOFT
+This repository include all my project for CODSOFT internship.